maplibre/maplibre-gl-js/bench/README.md

 By default, the benchmark page will compare the local branch against `main` and the latest release.
 To change this, include one or more `compare` query parameters in the URL: E.g., [localhost:9966/bench/versions?compare=main](http://localhost:9966/bench/versions?compare=main) or [localhost:9966/bench/versions?compare=main#Layout](http://localhost:9966/bench/versions?compare=main#Layout) to compare only to main, or [localhost:9966/bench/versions?compare=v1.13.1](http://localhost:9966/bench/versions?compare=v1.13.1) to compare to `v1.13.1` (but not `main`).
 Versions available for comparison are the ones stored in the `gh-pages` branch, see [here](https://github.com/maplibre/maplibre-gl-js/tree/gh-pages/benchmarks).

 To run all benchmarks in headless chromium use `npm run benchmark`.
+As with the browser you can include one or more `--compare` arguments to change the default comparison, e.g. `npm run benchmark -- --compare main`.
+You can also run only specific benchmarks by passing their names as positional arguments, e.g. `npm run benchmark -- Layout Paint`.

 ## Running Style Benchmarks